dataforseo/TypeScriptClient/docs/interfaces/IKnowledgeGraphRowItemDataforseoLabsSerpElementItem.md

 > **`optional`** **title**: `string`

-title of the item
+title of the link

 #### Source

-main.ts:95418
+main.ts:95423

 ***